Canvas FAQ

 Getting Started with Canvas

 You can add observers and TAs to your course at any time.
 Click the +People button on the People page to add someone.
-You can search for individuals by using their K-State eID to ensure you find the correct person using their email address, eID, or WID.
+You can search for individuals by their K-State eID to ensure you find the correct person, or by their email address, eID, or WID.

-Student rosters will automatically be kept in sync with KSIS with student drop/adds happening in near real-time.
+Student rosters will automatically stay in sync with KSIS, with student drop/adds occurring in near real-time.
 Changes to the course name/department in KSIS after course creation will not be updated in the Canvas course.
-To have a 900 level course created, contact the IT Service Desk .
+To have a 900-level course created, contact the IT Service Desk.

 Canvas is designed for maximum compatibility with minimal requirements.
-Canvas works best in the most recent versions of Chrome, Firefox, Safari, Opera, Internet Explorer, and with the most current version of the flash plugin.
-Be sure to keep your browser and flash player up to date.
+Canvas works best with the latest versions of Chrome, Firefox, Safari, and Opera.
+Be sure to keep your browser up to date.
 Please visit the Canvas Browser Compatibility page for more information and support for your browser.

 Screen Size